shahbazalis/Heat-Map-Calendar/README.md

 Heat map calendar to show the daily activity of an user using ReactJs.

-# Heroku App

-To view the app in the browser.
-Open [https://heat-map-calendar.herokuapp.com/]

 ## Available Scripts

 In the project directory, you can run: